 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

-Futures may not provide an effective hedge of the underlying securities because changes in the prices of futures may not track those of the securities they are intended to hedge.
+Hedge instruments, including exchange-traded futures contracts and exchange-traded put options, may not provide an effective hedge of the underlying securities because changes in the prices of such instruments may not track those of the securities they are intended to hedge.
 In addition, the managed risk strategy may not effectively protect the portfolio from market declines and will limit participation in market gains.
 The use of the managed risk strategy could cause the portfolio's return to lag those of the underlying funds in certain market conditions.

 All Capital Group trademarks mentioned are owned by The Capital Group Companies, Inc., an affiliated company or fund.
 All other company and product names mentioned are the property of their respective companies.

 Use of this website is intended for U.S. residents only.
 Use of this website and materials is also subject to approval by your home office.

 American Funds Distributors, Inc., member FINRA.

 This content, developed by Capital Group, home of American Funds, should not be used as a primary basis for investment decisions and is not intended to serve as impartial investment or fiduciary advice.